Froylán Ojeda

 A film for - and letters to - a painter lost and found

 When you’re an archivist you care for, and you protect, an object.
-You surround it with safeguarding spells within cushions, gloves, vaults, boxes, files and temperature regulations.
+You surround it in safeguarding spells sheltered within cushions, gloves, vaults, boxes, files and temperature regulations.
 When you’re also a researcher, you take said object and you untangle its myriad stories and evolutions.
-Piece by piece, you tell its story.
-When the object is caught in-extremis, the research becomes a spell.
-When you find yourself intoxicated with serendipity and coincidence, you know the object is responding to you: the person behind the object has found its chosen route.
+Piece by piece, you tell its story and when the object is caught in-extremis, the research becomes a spell.
+When you find yourself intoxicated with serendipity and coincidence, you know the object is responding to you: the person and tale behind the object have found its chosen route.
 When you’re an archivist, a researcher and a curator or a writer, you take the object and the research and unleash it, drenching it in the luminous for the world to see.
 What follows are words, film stills and a recording of all the ways Froylán Ojeda (1938-1991) and I, Alexia Marmara, have been murmuring to each other.

 A few years ago I became enraptured by a photograph of a painting.
 I knew nothing of the artist bar a name and a city, Mexico City.
-A few years later, driven by my own desire to paint, I found myself in sand city.
-I began a search for this person, realising soon enough that no one around me had heard of him.
-One day, by chance, I found myself aimlessly wandering.
-Was it aimless?
-I entered a book shop and the first thing I noticed on a shelf was a whole book just about this person I had waited years to meet.
-With the glee of a person experiencing the surrealness of a “love at first sight” encounter, I returned to the neighbourhood I was staying in at the time, Tlalpan.
+A few years later, driven by my own desire to paint, I found myself in a residency there.
+I began a silent search for this person, realising soon enough that no one around me had heard of him.
+One day, aimlessly wandering, I entered a book shop and the first thing I noticed on a shelf was a whole, very rare book, published and edited by this person I had waited years to meet.
+I returned to the neighbourhood I was staying in at the time, Tlalpan.
 Pushed by more winds of this strange destiny, I asked for the taxi to drop me off earlier.
 I wanted to wander aimlessly again but this time with my book in hand.
-A few new corners later, I found myself facing a copy of the same rare book - again.
-This time, on the floor, a market seller, the only one on that street, had placed you next to miscellaneous trinkets.
-To me, this apparition was everything but miscellaneous.
+A few new corners later, I found myself facing a copy of the same sacred book - again.
+This time, on the floor: a market seller, the only one on that street, had placed it next to miscellaneous trinkets.
+This apparition felt as if everything had been placed in front of me that day.
 I left the book there, adamant to let someone else experience the magic of this painter: Froylán Ojeda.

-When I returned to England I found myself looking at the book, peering into the paintings daily.
-I wanted to much more, I wanted this artist to be unleashed from whichever dusty confines theyhad found themselves in.
+When I returned to England I found myself addicted to the book, peering into the paintings daily.
+I wanted to much more, I wanted this artist to be unleashed from whichever dusty confines they had found themselves in.
 By that point, there were a few more images of them peppered online: someone was doing the work.
 This is how I found their nephew, Abelardo.
-Their nephew told me they were a man, not a Fraulein.
+Their nephew told me the painter was a man, not a Fraulein.
 So began my quest to find this person who had pierced my subconscious.
 I received the support of the Jonathan Ruffer Curatorial Research Grant to begin the initial process of bringing this artist back from the chilly rooms of Art History.
-A year later after my first encounter with the books, I returned to Mexico City.
+A year later after my first encounter with the book, I returned to Mexico City.
 This is when I contacted artist and writer Ximena Prieto to document this journey.
 In she bought artist and filmmaker Ines Barquet who sky rocketed the research.
-With us three on the front lines, magic and coincidence peppered our quest to find this artist lost.
+With us three on the front lines, magic and coincidence peppered our quest to find this artist lost to history but forever close to his loved ones.